I went to war recently in an effort to retrofit my 23-year-old toilet with a new, dual flush conversion kit.

 - Reach under the toilet and remove the nuts that secure the tank to the bowl.
-It’s easier if you have a (deep) socket wrench and your biggest, longest flat-head screwdriver that you have in your possession to hold the bolt still while you ratchet the nut loose.
+It’s easier if you have a (deep) socket wrench and the biggest, longest flat-head screwdriver that you have in your possession to hold the bolt still while you ratchet the nut loose.

 - Lay a nice, soft towel down on the floor in front of the toilet.
 It will keep your floor from getting scratched and soak up any residual water that spills out.

 - Remove the tank and lay it on the floor over the towel.
-You can lay it on its’ back or side, whichever is easiest for you to work with.
+You can lay it on its back or side — whichever is easiest for you to work with.

 - Remove the black, rubber sponge gasket from the bottom of the tank and toss it.
 There should be a new one in the box of the new flush valve that you just bought.

 - Unscrew the big plastic nut from the old flush valve (the underside of the tank).
-You might be able to turn it by hand, but if not, you can place your screwdriver on the leading edge of the angle and lightly tap it (counter-clockwise) with your hand or a hammer.
+You might be able to turn it by hand.
+But if not, you can place your screwdriver on the leading edge of the angle and lightly tap it (counter-clockwise) with your hand or a hammer.
 It should loosen it up for you to remove it by hand the rest of the way.

 - Pull the old flush valve out from the center of the tank and toss it in the trash.
-You’re getting all new parts and you don’t want to mix old parts with new.
+You’re getting all new parts, and you don’t want to mix old parts with new.

 - Follow the installation instructions that came with your new standard flush valve.
 Hand tighten the big nut onto the new flush valve, but make it nice and snug.